Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Idempotent Lemma

-\begin{lemma}[Filter Lemma] Let $\mathcal{I}$ be an \mso-transduction with input vocabulary $\{E\}$ and output vocabulary $\Delta_k$.
-Then there is a width-$k$ decomposer $\mathcal D$ that decomposes the same graphs as~$\mathcal{I}$. \end{lemma} \begin{proof} Let $R$ be a binary relation symbol not contained in $\{E\}\cup\Delta_k$.
-By copying the input, we can modify $\mathcal{I}$ to obtain a transduction $\mathcal{I}'$ from $\{E\}$ to $\{E,R\}\cup\Delta_k$ that for every input-output pair $(G,t)$ of $\mathcal{I}$ has an output pair $(G,A)$, where $A$ is the structure obtained from the disjoint union of $G$ and $t$ by adding a binary relation $R$ that connects all elements with the same origin.
-Then, using filtering, we can discard those pairs $(G,A)$ where the underlying $t$ is not clique decomposition of $G$ for which the origin mapping induces an isomorphism from $G_t$ to $G$.
+\begin{lem}[Filter Lemma] Let $\mathcal{I}$ be an \mso-transduction with input vocabulary being the vocabulary of graphs $\{E\}$ and output vocabulary $\Delta_k$.
+Then there is a width-$k$ decomposer $\mathcal D$ that decomposes the same graphs as~$\mathcal{I}$. \end{lem} \begin{proof} Let $R$ be a binary relation symbol not contained in $\{E\}\cup\Delta_k$.
+By copying the input, we can modify $\mathcal{I}$ to obtain a transduction $\mathcal{I}'$ from $\{E\}$ to $\{E,R\}\cup\Delta_k$ that for every input-output pair $(G,t)$ of $\mathcal{I}$ has an input-output pair $(G,A)$, where $A$ is the structure obtained from the disjoint union of $G$ and $t$ by adding a binary relation $R$ that connects all elements with the same origin.
+Recall that one of atomic transductions is {\em{filtering}}, which amounts to discarding all structures not satisfying a fixed \mso sentence.
+Using this mechanism, we can discard those pairs $(G,A)$ where the underlying $t$ is not a cliquewidth decomposition of $G$ for which the origin mapping induces an isomorphism from $G_t$ to $G$.
 (Note that we cannot check whether $G_t$ is isomorphic to $G$, but we can check whether the origin mapping is an isomorphism.
 This is the main reason why we require decomposers to be origin preserving.)
 Finally, we can restrict the universe of $A$ to retrieve the original $t$. \end{proof}

-The Filter Lemma implies that to prove Theorem~\ref{thm:main}, it suffices to prove that for every $k$ there is an $\ell$ and an \mso-transduction from $\{E\}$ to $\Delta_\ell$ that decomposes all graphs of linear clique width $k$.
+The Filter Lemma implies that to prove Theorem~\ref{thm:main}, it suffices to prove that for every $k$ there is an $\ell$ and an \mso-transduction from $\{E\}$ to $\Delta_\ell$ that decomposes all graphs of linear cliquewidth $k$.

-The second consequence of the decomposers being order-preserving is that we can transfer additional structure on the input graphs to the graphs constructed by the output decompositions.
-For vocabularies $\Sigma\subseteq\Sigma'$, the \emph{$\Sigma$-restriction} of $\Sigma'$-structure $A'$ is a $\Sigma$-structure $A$ that has the same universe as $A'$ and coincides with $A'$ on all relations in $\Sigma$.
-Conversely, a \emph{$\Sigma'$-expansion} of a $\Sigma$-structure $A$ is a $\Sigma'$-structure $A'$ such that $A$ is the $\Sigma$-restriction of $A'$.
+The second consequence of the decomposers being origin-preserving is that we can transfer additional structure present on the input graphs to the graphs constructed by the output decompositions.
+For vocabularies $\Sigma\subseteq\Sigma'$, the \emph{$\Sigma$-reduct} of a $\Sigma'$-structure $A'$ is the $\Sigma$-structure $A$ that has the same universe as $A'$ and coincides with $A'$ on all relations in $\Sigma$.
+Conversely, a \emph{$\Sigma'$-expansion} of a $\Sigma$-structure $A$ is the $\Sigma'$-structure $A'$ such that $A$ is the $\Sigma$-reduct of $A'$.